Google

 Robert Mirak and Isabel Kaprielian-Churchill later inspired me with their fascinating works on the subject of Armenian immigration to North America.
 Reading their books spurred my interest in reading through the Ellis Island (New York) ship lists to try to identify immigrants from my paternal grandfather's district in the vilayet of Erzurum.
 During that project (in 2001), I met a number of other Armenians (some related to me) with similar interests who were willing to offer advice and information.
 I'd like to acknowledge them as well.

-Robert Hewsen's wonderful book Armenia, A Historical Atlas has proven invaluable in helping me locate places in late 19th- and early 20th-century historical Armenia.
+Robert Hewsen's Armenia, A Historical Atlas has proven invaluable in helping me locate places in late 19th- and early 20th-century historical Armenia.
 I am still fascinated by the maps and historical references in that beautiful volume.

 More recently, through Peter Hrechdakian and Hovann Simonian and the Armenian DNA Project, I have been made aware of a much larger community of people with interest in Armenian history and genealogy.
 This has expanded my interest beyond just my own family's corner of (Ottoman) Armenia.
 I'm hoping that kicking off this ship list transcription project can eventually provide a lasting scholarly contribution to our knowledge of the Armenian people.